jariarkko/arch-model-t/draft-arkko-farrell-arch-model-t.md

 ### Consider the user perspective

-[@?I-D.nottingham-for-the-users] argues that, in relevant cases where there are conflicting requirements, the "IETF considers end users as its highest priority concern."
+{{I-D.nottingham-for-the-users}} argues that, in relevant cases where there are conflicting requirements, the "IETF considers end users as its highest priority concern."
 Doing so seems consistent with the expanded threat model being argued for here, so may indicate that a BCP in that space could also be useful.